-- 3. Lift the takedown lever on the end of the magazine tube fully outward, away from the magazine (Figure 24, page 31). - 4.
-Rotate the takedown lever counterclockwise at least five full turns to disengage the magazine tube and magazine follower from the receiver (Figure 25, page 31). - 5.
-With one hand grasp the pistol grip of the rifle, and with the other hand grasp the barrel/forearm half of the rifle. - 6.
-While securely holding the pistol grip, rotate the barrel/forearm half clockwise 90° to unlock the barrel/forearm from the receiver (Figure 26, page 32).
+- 3. Lift the takedown lever on the end of the magazine tube fully outward, away from the magazine (Figure 29). - 4.
+Rotate the takedown lever counterclockwise to disengage the magazine tube and magazine follower from the receiver (Figure 30, page 26). - With one hand grasp the pistol grip of the rifle, and with the other hand grasp the barrel/forearm half of the rifle.

-NOTICE!
+6. While securely holding the pistol grip, rotate the barrel/forearm half clockwise 90° to unlock the barrel/forearm from the receiver (Figure 31).

 IF THE BARREL/FOREARM WILL NOT ROTATE WITH RESPECT TO THE RECEIVER DO NOT APPLY EXTRA FORCE UNTIL YOU CONFIRM THE ACTION IS OPEN AND THE TAKEDOWN LEVER HAS BEEN TURNED SUFFICIENTLY TO DISENGAGE THE MAGAZINE TUBE AND MAGAZINE FOLLOWER FROM THE RECEIVER.
 APPLYING UNDUE FORCE WITH THE ACTION CLOSED COULD DAMAGE THE RIFLE.

-7. Carefully pull the barrel/forearm half of the rifle away from the receiver (Figure 27, page 32).
+7. Carefully pull the barrel/forearm half of the rifle away from the receiver (Figure 32, page 27).
 Your rifle is now taken down.
 To case or store the two halves of your rifle, return the finger lever to the closed position, return the takedown lever to the folded-down position flush with the bottom of the magazine, centered on the bottom of the magazine tube.